ISISComputingGroup/ibex_developers_manual/Beckhoff.md

 - `doit.bat`
 - Start the IOC (host macros needs to be set to 127.0.0.1:5024)

-Currently this is only being run on IMAT.
-It should soon be replaced by the collaboration code.
+~Currently this is only being run on IMAT.
+It should soon be replaced by the collaboration code.~ - **It has been replaced by the new code, so is now defunct.**

 ### Beckhoff config area